GitbookIO/repofs/API.md

 This document describes the refactored API of `repofs`.
 We will eventually export it in a proper doc using gitbook.

+TODO mark methods that truely modify the repo (like committing, pushing etc.)

 # Overview

 ## RepoFs